 Looking within Approaching retirement: Asking, ‘Am I OK to keep working?’
 A retired DO shares insights on how physicians can determine whether continuing to work is in their (and their patients’) best interests.
-July 31, 2024WednesdayAugust 2024 issue Back Nine Daniel J. Waters, DO, MA Daniel J. Waters, DO, MA, retired in 2019 after three decades as a cardiothoracic surgeon and medical educator.
+July 31, 2024WednesdayAugust 2024 issue Back Nine Daniel J. Waters, DO, MA Dr. Waters retired in 2019 after three decades as a cardiothoracic surgeon and medical educator.
 He graduated from Rowan-VirtuaSOM and earned his advanced writing degree from Lenoir-Rhyne University.
 He is the author of eight novels and numerous published scientific papers, stories, essays, poems and opinion pieces spanning more than 40 years.
+Connect with him on LinkedIn.
 Contact Dr. Waters

 I’m a 72 year old certified family doc and I see patients 2 mornings a week at a primary care office, work 5 days a months at a free clinic and teach at a med school twice a month .
 I write and illustrate children’s book garden and lead a weekly Bible study .
 How many of us have seen people retire and wither away ?
 My advise if you can’t practice , stay busy doing something you love Aug.
 17, 2024, at 8:02 pm Reply